NitorCreations/nflow/README.md

 If you don't want to learn Spring, you can only use [Full nFlow Stack](#usage-scenarios-full-nflow-stack)-scenario.

 Define a start class for nFlow like in [1 Minute Guide](#one-minute-guide).
 Then the fully qualified class names of your WorkflowDefinitions in a text file.
-Package the text file with nFlow and define the name of the text in nFlow property called `non.spring.workflows.filename`.
+Package the text file with nFlow and define the name of the text in nFlow property called `nflow.non_spring_workflows_filename`.

 See `nflow-tests`-module for an example.